rajatasusual/macos_memory_monitor/README.md

 * **Process Matching:**
     * Employs the Jaro-Winkler similarity algorithm (`strsim` crate) for fuzzy matching of process names.
     * Prioritizes exact PID matches over name matches when both are provided.

+* **Output Formatting:**
+    * Uses `prettytable-rs` to present process information in a well-structured and visually appealing table format.
+    * Employs `prettytable-rs` macros to add basic styling (bold text) to the table headers and attribute names

 * **Error Handling:**
     * Makes extensive use of Rust's `Result` type for error handling and propagation.